National Protection War: Process

 Shortly after Yuan Shikai proclaimed himself the Hongxian Emperor, Cai E and Tang Jiyao rulers of Yunnan declared independence in the provincial capital, Kunming.
 The date was 25 December 1915.
 They organized the National Protection Army and began a military expedition against Yuan Shikai and his supporters to defeat the new Imperial China, and save the Republic of China.
 Yuan Shikai sent 80,000 men in an attempt to attack Yunnan, but his troops suffered a major defeat in Sichuan province.
 Before this defeat, Guizhou and Guangxi provinces declared their independence between January and March 1916.
 Guangdong, Shandong, Hunan, Shanxi, Jiangxi and Jiangsu followed suit and declared their independence shortly thereafter.
 Discord began to surface even inside the emperor's government in the national capital of Beijing.
-Faced with mounting pressure, Yuan Shikai was forced to abdicate on 22 March 1916, but he returned to his office of president and the war continued.
-He died soon after, on 6 June 1916.
-Eight days after his death, on 14 July 1916, the National Protection War was ended, with the provinces rescinding their declarations of independence.
+Faced with mounting pressure, Yuan Shikai was forced to abdicate on 22 March 1916, restoring the Republic, but he returned to his office of president until his death on 6 June 1916.
+It wasn't until 14 July 1916 that the National Protection War was ended, with the provinces rescinding their declarations of independence.
 The independent provinces were controlled by warlords though, and so the Warlord Era began.